NineOfGaming/animated-java-df/README.md

 3. Restart Minecraft.
 4. In Blockbench, click `Animated Java` > `DiamondFire` > `Export`.

+> [!NOTE]
-Note: You must be in dev mode on DiamondFire for export to work.
+> You must be in dev mode on DiamondFire for export to work.

 ### Credits